 The evidence points to the fact that airtight containers are smell proof and therefore a resourceful option for containing and fragrance-proofing your stash.

 Their very design keeps in the scents of their contents and prevents odors from escaping them.
-You can put even the most potent of weed in them and avoid the fear of the smell of it getting out and being noticeable in your home or anywhere else you take the containers.
+Even though weed loses its smell over time, you can put even the most potent of weed in them and avoid the fear of the smell of it getting out and being noticeable in your home or anywhere else you take the containers.

 Even more, airtight containers work better when you put some sort of odor-eliminating products in them.
 Whether those products be charcoal, baking soda or coffee beans, they can work in conjunction with the design of the airtight containers and effectively seal in the fragrance of your stash, ensuring the scents from it stay in the container and avoid escaping into the air in your home or elsewhere.